Yanchang Wang Ph.D.

 The role of SUMOylation in misfolded protein aggregation and clearance:

-Expression of misfolded proteins is associated with many neurodegenerative disorders, such as Alzheimer and Huntington diseases.
-Using misfolded proteins associated with human diseases as model substrates, we are interested in understanding why misfolded proteins are cytotoxic and how cells clear these misfolded proteins.
-Our recent results indicate the role of SUMOylation in misfolded protein aggregation and clearance.
+Expression of misfolded proteins is associated with many neurodegenerative disorders, such as Alzheimer's and Huntington's diseases.
+Using misfolded proteins associated with human diseases as model substrates, we are interested in understanding how SUMOylation regulates misfolded protein aggregation and clearance, thereby providing new insights into the cellular mechanisms cobating the cytotoxicity of misfolded proteins.

 16. Richmond D, Rizkallah R, Liang F, Hurt M, and Wang Y. (2013) Slk19 clusters kinetochores and facilitates chromosome bipolar attachment.
 Mol Biol Cell 24:566-77